great-expectations/great_expectations/docs/contributing/how_to_contribute_a_custom_expectation_to_great_expectations.md

 - `contributors`: You and anyone else who helped you create this Custom Expectation.
 - `tags`: These are simple descriptors of your Custom Expectation's functionality and domain (`statistics`, `flexible comparisons`, `geography`, etc.).
+- `requirements`: If your Custom Expectation relies on any third-party packages, verify that those dependencies are listed here.
 - `package` (optional): **PLACEHOLDER** If you're contributing to a specific package, be sure to list it here!

 <details>